adnammit/notes/systemArchitecture.md

 	- layers (such as DAL, UI layer, Service Layer, etc) are distinctions between how the code is organized
 	- tiers represent physically separated components
 	- layers can be used within any one tier of any application
+* essentially a tiered application is a macrocosm of OOO single responsibility principle:
+	- each component has "one job"
+	- each component has a contract with other components and can be changed internally without impacting others
+	- additionally, components that demand higher resources/receive higher traffic can be distributed and scaled without duplicating other components

 ## WEB ARCHITECTURE
 * **web architecture** involves multiple components all working in conjunction to form an **online service**